 📄️ Marker Tracking

 The Magic Leap 2 MLCamera API allows developers to capture real and virtual content inside their applications.
-While the Magic Leap 2 has only one camera to capturing content, two separate streams can be access from the camera at the same time.
-This allows developers to create application that can stream the user's point of view, while using the camera to perform computer vision tasks.
+While the Magic Leap 2 has only one camera for capturing content, two separate streams can be access from the camera at the same time.
+This allows you to create applications that can stream the user's point of view, while using the camera to perform computer vision tasks.

 Magic Leap 2's Occlusion API offers developers a way to enhance immersion in mixed reality applications by generating a mesh representation of nearby physical objects.
 This allows virtual objects to interact with the real world in a more believable way by appearing to be occluded (or "masked") by real-world objects.

 📄️ Media Codecs

 This section includes information about the media codecs supported on the Magic Leap 2.

 📄️ System Capture

 The Capture App allows you to take screenshots and screen recordings on the Magic Leap 2 from any app or platform.
 Below you'll find instructions on capturing media and accessing it on-device, in the Magic Leap Hub (ML Hub).